There are a couple of reasons why you would want to undertake professional cohabitation surveillance.

 Covert Cohabitation Surveillance

-The reason for choosing a team like Global Investigations is that cohabitation can be difficult to define so you need someone who knows what they are doing.
+The reason for choosing a team like Global Investigations is that cohabitation can be difficult to define, so you need someone who knows what they are doing.
 We realise that it’s often not just a simple case that someone is living in a particular property with your ex.
-There could be other indicators that they are cohabiting – for instance, sharing daily tasks such as taking care of the kids, there is evidence of stability in the relationship or even public knowledge that the two are a ‘officially’ a couple.
+There could be other indicators that they are cohabiting – for instance, sharing daily tasks such as taking care of the kids, evidence of stability in the relationship or even public knowledge that the two are ‘officially’ a couple.

 How We Work with You

 We’ll sit down and talk through the situation with you and then come up with a number of approaches that will solve your problem.
 The key one is normally to gather evidence of cohabitation through a period of surveillance.
 This could include having a set period of time over, say, a three-week period where we check what your ex and his or her new partner are up to.
 Our aim is to produce a report that can then be used as evidence in court if we find that cohabiting is taking place.